-WRRDA requires CWSRF assistance recipients of funding for Section 212 Treatment Works Projects (See Attachment 8 for Pennsylvania's definition) to use iron and steel products made in the United States for drinking water projects where the project has approved plans and specs dated after January 17, 2014.
+WRRDA requires CWSRF assistance recipients of funding for Section 212 Treatment Works Projects (See Attachment 8 for Pennsylvania's definition) to use iron and steel products made in the United States for clean water projects where the project has approved plans and specs dated after January 17, 2014.
 A waiver was provided for projects if the plans and specs were submitted before January 17, 2014 and approved by April 15, 2014.
 To ensure these projects are constructed with American made iron and steel products as defined by the EPA Guidance, "Implementation of American Iron and Steel Provisions of P. L. 113-76, Consolidated Appropriations Act, 2014" dated March 20, 2014 the following steps will be taken:

-- 1. PENNVEST will include language requiring implementation of this requirement in the Loan Agreement at settlement. - 2.
-Using the EPA guidelines as an example, standard language for the manufacturer or contractor certification that the materials used in the project are made in the United States and a template for the documentation of "de minimis" materials will be developed and posted on the DEP website for use by project recipients. - 3.
+1. PENNVEST will include language requiring implementation of this requirement in the Loan Agreement at settlement.

+- 2. Using the EPA guidelines as an example, standard language for the manufacturer or contractor certification that the materials used in the project are made in the United States and a template for the documentation of "de minimis" materials will be developed and posted on the DEP website for use by project recipients. - 3.
 Signoff by the licensed professional engineer for the project will be required with each payment that the project is in compliance with these requirements.
 The applicant will be responsible for keeping all documentation. - 4.
-PENNVEST will include review of this requirement in the random project audits they perform. - 5.
-DEP will review all waiver requests to ensure compliance with the EPA guidelines and submit them to EPA Headquarters for review and approval.
+DEP project manager will verify AIS compliance during interim and final inspections. - 5.
+PENNVEST will include review of this requirement in the random project audits they perform. - 6.
+DEP will review all waiver request to ensure compliance with EPA guidelines and submit them to EPA Region 3 Headquarters for review and approval.
 DEP will serve as the point of contact for questions regarding waivers and the waiver process.